Blog

 5. Always send a follow-up email

-Is the person resetting their password really who they are?
+Is the person resetting their password really who they say they are?
 To keep hackers in the dark, neither confirm nor deny the existence of an account on the reset password page.
 Look at this example from 15Five.

 15Five password reset page